 Well, my mates call me Turtle cos I had a turtle as a pet once.
 That was before a gypo by the name of Roy Knackers broke in to my pad and blew the bastard up with a stick of dynamite.
 It was a revenge event cos I once boned his bird, a dirty slag called Thyme.
-I regretted that one, I tell you.
+I regretted that one, I really did.

 Not cos of the turtle much, he was boring, but I got a nasty case of the itches after doing that hippy skank.
 Anyways, me mates call me Turtle.
 Some of them call me Turd for short.

 Okay… So, how did you become a soccer hooligan?

 Firstly mate, if you call it soccer one more bloody time I’m gonna break both yer legs.
 Got it?
 You Yanks are a dumb bunch from wot I’ve seen, but nothing gets me more riled than “soccer.”
 I mean, you lot have got your little American Football game, wot is basically rugby for pussies, and in that game you use yer hands.
 So why not call that American Handball and call football, the most popular game on the bloody planet, football.
 Dumb bloody Yank tossers.

 Sure, no problem.
 OK.
 Turtle, how did you become a football hooligan?

 It’s a family thing really, a bit of tradition like.
 Uncle Arnold and me Dad was always followin Chelsea round the country, duffin up punks and gays and fancy nancy boys.
 When I was bout four years of age, Uncle Arnold told me Dad that I was just about ready, so they started takin me with em.
 I had my first pint at the age of six, my first punch-up at nine and my first shag at 11.
 I never looked back really, I enjoyed it and I still do.
 It’s somethin to do, innit?